Wansmer/treesj/tests/README.md

 }
 ```

+**NOTE**: If count of test in one file more than 16, it can be processed very slow.
+In this case, it will be good to place tests for split and join to separate files (e.g., like tests for javascript)

 ## Execution

 1. File with examples will be open with minimal vim config, cursor will be set to row and column according `data.cursor`;